yousoumar/catwiki/README.md

 # Overview

-The project is hosted by `Heroku`, et and you can test it by clicking on the link above, in the `Github` about section.
-With the hope that, some one will find something interesting in this repository, it was your unknown friend !😉
+The project is hosted by `Heroku`, you can test it by clicking on the link above, in the `Github` about section.

 <img src = "views/public/screenshot.png"/>